Mr Mike Heffernan – Assistant Headteacher, Director of Sixth Form

 In Year 12, all students participate in at least one hour of volunteering per week.
 The volunteering can take many forms to suit the interests of the individual student, and the needs of the school, and wider community.
 This may be external volunteering, for example in local community groups such as Army Cadets, local schools such as St Nicholas School, or health care settings such as Chippenham Community Hospital.
 Alternatively, there are a range of enriching internal volunteering opportunities for students, including supporting Key Stage 3 lessons, one to one mentoring of Year 7 or GCSE pupils, or within support teams such as the ICT Support Team.
 This volunteering provides students with a valuable experience that develops personal skills such as communication and leadership, and skills related to either a specific subject or career.

+We actively encourage students to participate in sporting events with in Sixth Form, whether it is Hardenhuish v Sheldon football, rugby or inter-tutor competitions.
+We have a team of students working with the Sixth Form Leadership Team who take the lead in organising these events, supported by members of the Sixth Form Team and PE faculty.
 In addition, there is the opportunity for students to apply to a member of the Student Leadership Team, which currently consists of roles with responsibility for whole school teaching and learning, student leadership, charity, events, and enrichment, and wellbeing.

 This empowers our students to be involved in matters relating to student life both in the Sixth Form and lower school.
 The Student Leadership Team also regularly represent the school on formal occasions such as open days, remembrance services and awards evenings.
 Furthermore, some of our Sixth Form students are closely involved in the work of the School Parliament, a group of pupils and students who meet regularly to contribute to school development.